& provide emergency services

-We are your trusted expert for replacing and installing electric furnaces in Rochester, Ithaca, Syracuse, Elmira, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, and other nearby areas.
+We are your trusted expert for replacing and installing electric furnaces in Rochester, Ithaca, Syracuse, Lansing, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua, and other nearby areas.

 Although an electric furnace doesn't qualify as an efficient, economical central heating system, an individual room heater that operates on electricity can sometimes make sense.
 This type of heater relies on resistance coils to generate heat, and can be portable or permanently installed.
 Baseboard-type electric heaters provide warmth by radiation and convection, while other heaters use a fan to blow heated air into the living space.